Characterizing the velocity anisotropy of the Milky Way's stellar halo: vs.

 \section{$\beta$ vs. $\beta_s$}

 Figure \ref{fig:comp_beta} shows the difference between the anisotropy parameter ($\beta$) and the anisotropy index ($\beta_s$) analyzed throughout this work.
 The profiles for the complete and clean samples are presented in both panels with black and blue lines, respectively.
-Table \ref{tab:bins} presents the $r_{gc}$ intervals defined to draw the anisotropy profiles, the number of BHB stars in each, the velocity dispersion, corresponding $\beta_s$, and $\beta$ for both complete and clean samples.
+Table \ref{tab:bins} presents the $r_{gc}$ intervals defined to draw the anisotropy profiles, the velocity dispersion, corresponding $\beta_s$, and $\beta$ for both complete and clean samples.
+These median values are used to present the profiles in Figures \ref{fig:vel_disp} and \ref{fig:beta}.
+The parameters obtained from segmented linear regression applied to the profiles are summarized in Table \ref{tab:slop}.